bcastets-robotiq/grippers/docs/3-Introduction to gripper control.md

 # Introduction to Gripper control

-Robotiq grippers are controlled writting command and read status from its memory.
+Robotiq grippers are controlled by writing commands to, and reading status from, their memory.
 The memory read and write is done using Modbus RTU.

-## Command (Holding registers registers 1000 - 1003)
+## Command (Holding registers 1000 - 1002)

-The registers use to command the gripper are composed of 3 registers of 16bits.
-Each register is splitted in 2 bytes(8bits) which makes a total of 6 bytes.
+The registers used to command the gripper are composed of 3 registers of 16 bits.
+Each register is split into 2 bytes (8 bits), for a total of 6 bytes.

 ![Gripper holding registers' bytes](./_static/command_registers.png)

-position, speed and force bytes are unsigned interger coded on 8 bits with a value in the range 0-255.
+The positionRequest, speed and force bytes are unsigned integers coded on 8 bits, with a value in the range 0-255.

-action byte is composed of several bits which dedicated function.
-The bits which constitute the action bytes are set using the set function.
-Bits are idenfied using the eNum Robotiq::ActionRequestBit.
+The action byte is composed of several bits, each with a dedicated function.
+The bits that make up the action byte are set using the `set` function.
+Bits are identified using the enum `Robotiq::ActionRequestBit`.

 ## Status (Input registers 2000 - 2002)

-The registers use to retrieve the status of the gripper are composed of 3 registers of 16bits.
-Each register is splitted in 2 bytes(8bits) which makes a total of 6 bytes.
+The registers used to retrieve the status of the gripper are composed of 3 registers of 16 bits.
+Each register is split into 2 bytes (8 bits), for a total of 6 bytes.

 ![Gripper input registers' bytes](./_static/gripper_status_1.png)

 ![Gripper input registers' bytes](./_static/gripper_status_2.png)

-positionRequestEcho, position and current bytes are unsigned interger coded on 8 bits with a value in the range 0-255.
+The positionRequestEcho, position and current bytes are unsigned integers coded on 8 bits, with a value in the range 0-255.

-gripperStatus and faultStatus bytes are composed of several bits which host specific information about the gripper status.
-Some information like gGTO are coded in 1 bit while others like gOBJ or gFLT are coded on several bits.
-Information coded on 1 bit are boolean while other are eNum.
+The gripperStatus and faultStatus bytes are composed of several bits that each hold specific information about the gripper status.
+Some information, like gGTO, is coded on 1 bit, while others, like gOBJ or gFLT, are coded on several bits.
+Information coded on 1 bit is boolean, while multi-bit information decodes to an enum.

 ## Control method

-The communication flow to control the gripper is tipically the following:
+The communication flow to control the gripper is typically the following:
 - Build a command
 - Send the command to the gripper
 - Wait for the gripper to acknowledge the command